This page

 Younger cats may also develop CKD but it is less likely.
 If they are very

-young (less than two years old), this may be because of a congenital
+young (less than two years old), they may have a congenital

 problem.
 Other possible causes include kidney infections, blockages or